KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 ### Long-Short Term Networks

 It was thought that while a convolutional network would be impractical in learning the spatial elements required to reproduce a time-based effect such as reverb or chorus.
-Some kind of recursive neural network (RNN) was hypothesised to be able to replicate this behaviour as it would take the samples from the track in one at a time and learn what properties to remember and for how long.
+Some kind of recursive neural network (RNN) was hypothesised to be able to replicate this behaviour as it would take the samples from the track in one at a time and learn what properties to remember and for how long [@gers1999learning].

-The downside to this was that training time is much slower as the network has a great deal more properties to learn than a typical feed-forward network.
+The downside to this was that training time is much slower as the network has a great deal more properties to learn than a typical feed-forward network.[@gers1999learning]

 ### WaveNet

 Another idea was to implement the same basic network as WaveNet.
-Using dilated casual convolutions to classify the predicted value based on a one-hot encoded vector.
-This worked extremely well for generating speech data, exhibiting a "subjective naturalness never before seen."
+Using dilated casual convolutions to classify the predicted value based on a one-hot encoded vector. [@van2016wavenet] This worked extremely well for generating speech data, exhibiting a "subjective naturalness never before seen."[@van2016wavenet]

 An implementation of WaveNet was used in this project but proved impractical as One-Hot Encoding/Decoding of 24 bit audio is slow due to the linear time of decoding.
 While this worked fine for 8 bit speech data, such a sample depth proved too low to represent audio of a musical nature with enough accuracy to be considered successful.